duyhelloworld/java-learning/DesignPatterns/README.md

             - Over time, Libraries and frameworks appeared, supported much for making faster software development process and went a long towards a development model where we can just pick and choose componets and plug them right in.
 But... they don't help us structure our own applications in ways that are easier to understand, more maintainable and flexible.
 That’s where Design Patterns come in.

 - In  1995, there are 4 senior developers who aggregate and write to the [Design Patterns: Elements Of Reusable Object-Oriented Software]("http://www.amazon.co.uk/Design-patterns-elements-reusable-object-oriented/dp/0201633612") - the "bible" of many software developer over time (The authors is call `"Gang of Four"`).
 This book has architect 23 "forms" for developers to structure classes and objects to solve certain problems in many OOP languages.
 It encouraged the software engineers should study and structure the product in a more effective way.
-Some language's corporations like Oracle (Java) and Microsoft (C#) on supporting a lot of features for their language to conform with these "forms").
+Some language's corporations like Oracle (Java) and Microsoft (C#) on supporting a lot of features for their language to conform with these "forms".

     These "forms" is called "design pattern" - which we will explore today.